Let Tinkerbell Tinker

 By DAVID MUNRO

 EDITOR’S NOTE: This article, which we originally ran in December, 2015, has been re-published in our Fall, 2016, issue for two reasons.
-First, it speaks directly to our new issue’s theme, “The Architecture of Ingenuity.”
+First, it speaks directly to the issue’s theme, “The Architecture of Ingenuity.”
 And second, it’s a superb piece of journalism–original, thorough, and wonderfully engaging simply as a story.

 My daughter hates princesses, and I love her dearly for it.
 She also loves fairies, and I love her for that, too.
 The distinction may seem like the caprice of an 8-year-old mind, but it’s actually a simple matter of job description.
 A princess’s job is being a princess.
 Fairies put in work.
 Case in point: the world’s most famous fairy is a mechanical engineer. (photo courtesy of Rachelle Doorley)